had0j/io_qp2_rule_eng/readme.md

 #### 2. Partner penalty

-If 【Duo(+)】 is activated and the partner is dead, multiply received attack by `150%`
+If【Duo(+)】is activated and the partner is dead, multiply received attack by `150%`

 #### 3. Cancel penalty (looping penalty)

 First fetch `penalty coefficient`
 Default 0.001
-With 【All-Spin】 without 【Volatile Garbage】: 0.0003
+With【All-Spin】without【Volatile Garbage】: 0.0003
-With 【Volatile Garbage】 without 【All-Spin】: 0.002
+With【Volatile Garbage】without【All-Spin】: 0.002

 Attacks add `penalty coefficicent * consecutive cancels ^ 2`, although increase amount won't surpass:

 - Basic upper limit: Check floor count, first 7 floors is **floor+3**, unlimited after eighth floor
 - If currently in windup: choose lower value compared to 6
-- If 【Volatile】 is enabled multiply by 2
+- If【Volatile】is enabled multiply by 2

 Multiply received attack by `100% + base multiplier*cancel penalty^2`

-If `cancel penalty` hits 25 and 【Volatile Garbage】 isn't activated, this attack countdown/2 ((translation note: not sure what this means))
+If `cancel penalty` hits 25 and【Volatile Garbage】isn't activated, this attack countdown/2 ((translation note: not sure what this means))

 #### 4. Carrying protection

-If 【Duo(+)】 is activated and bonus altitude contribution percentage through sending/KOs is less than 20%, multiply sent attack by `55%+contribution%`
+If【Duo(+)】is activated and bonus altitude contribution percentage through sending/KOs is less than 20%, multiply sent attack by `55%+contribution%`

 #### 5. Targeting Grace protection